 Camera-ready due: May 1 2017

 Workshop Date: June 23 2017

 All submissions must be original work not under review at any other workshop, conference, or journal.
-Submissions must be no greater than 6 pages in length including references and must be a PDF file and anonymized.
+Submissions can be 3 to 6 pages in length including references and must be a PDF file and anonymized.
 Submissions must follow the ACM MobiSys 2017 formatting guidelines.

 The workshop accepts papers describing complete as well as novel work-in-progress studies.
 Submission link is here.

 Tanzeem Choudhury, Cornell University and Health Rhythms